-Closure means to permanently remove the Underground Storage Tank, or UST, from the ground or close it in place.
+Closure means to permanently remove the underground storage tank (UST) from the ground or close it in place.
 Both methods require prior Missouri Department of Natural Resources notification.
 The department has established guidelines to be followed.
-The Closure process occurs when an owner or operator removes a UST system, including piping.
+The closure process occurs when an owner or operator removes a UST system, including piping.
 The procedures involved with the closure process include:

-- Filing a Closure Notice form with DNR at least 30 days prior to closure activities.
-Before closure activities can begin, the Closure Notice should be approved by DNR.
+- Filing a Closure Notice form with the department at least 30 days prior to closure activities.
+Before closure activities can begin, the Closure Notice should be approved by the department.

-- Notify DNR at least three days prior to closure activities beginning at the site.
+- Notify the department at least three days prior to closure activities beginning at the site.

-- Notify DNR immediately if a spill or leak is encountered.
-All reports must be made to the Environmental Services Program Emergency Spill Line at 573-634-2436.
+- Notify the department immediately if a spill or leak is encountered.
+All reports must be made to the department's Environmental Services Program Emergency Spill Line at 573-634-2436.